elliottsmith/bankofparliament.data/README.md

 # bankofparliament.data
 Python tools to download data on members of parliament and extract meaning, entities and relationships.
+Extracted data can then be used to populate a Neo4J graph database.

 ## Prerequisites

+### Neo4J database
+You will need a Neo4j database.
+Instances can be run locally, in a service such as AWS, Azure or GrapheneDB or alternatively as a [free sandbox](https://neo4j.com/sandbox/).

+Create and add your Neo4J information to this file: `$HOME/.apikeys/apikeys.py`

+    NEO4J_HOST = 'localhost'
+    NEO4J_PASSWORD = 'password'
+    NEO4J_USER = 'neo4j'
+    NEO4J_BOLT_PORT = 7687

 ### Api Keys
 You will need the following api keys in order to run all tools contained in this repository
  - [theyworkforyou](https://www.theyworkforyou.com/api/)